noun\ˌma-nə-ˈfes-(ˌ)tō\ : a written statement that describes the policies, goals, and opinions of a person or group.

 About Fictionalizing Real People:

-I moved this blog to a self-hosted URL some months ago, all after a disastrous attempt on the censorship of my writing by relatives that have since made my life a checkerboard.
-O well, I wrote to a friend recently, the writing must go on; and as I continue to write my thoughts and chronicle the moments of my life on my blog, they serve as a deep consolation to me nevertheless.
+I moved this blog to a self-hosted URL after a disastrous attempt by relatives to censor my writing.
+They have since made my life a checkerboard.
+O well, the writing must go on.
+As I continue to write my thoughts, they serve as a deep consolation to me.
 As someone once said: “When writing the story of your life, don’t let anyone else hold the pen.”

 And this example is in reference to a work of non-fiction, but what about works of fiction?